Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Method

-Inspired by the pairwise comparison objective in direct-preference optimization~\cite{dpo, diffusiondpo, spin, spindiffusion}, we propose a novel Subject Fidelity Optimization (SFO) strategy for further improving supervised fine-tuned zero-shot subject-driven TTI models with misaligned negative target data, as illustrated in Fig.~\ref{fig:framework} (c).
+Building on the formulation of the pairwise comparison objective from direct preference optimization~\citep{dpo, diffusiondpo, spin, spindiffusion}, we propose a novel Subject Fidelity Optimization (SFO) strategy that focuses on enhancing subject fidelity with respect to a reference conditioning image in subject-driven text-to-image generation by leveraging tailored negative target image, as illustrated in Fig.~\ref{fig:framework}(c).
 Given a quadruplet dataset that includes condition $c=(c_{\mathrm{text}}, c_{\mathrm{img}})$ along with a positive target image $x_{\mathrm{tgt}}^{+}$ that has better subject fidelity and a negative target image $x_{\mathrm{tgt}}^{-}$ that has worse subject fidelity, the following learning objective encourages the model to increase the probability of sampling the image with higher fidelity compared to the image with lower fidelity,

 where $p_{\theta}$ is the optimized model distribution, $p_{\mathrm{ref}}$ is the reference distribution which is a supervised fine-tuned model distribution in our case, and $\beta$ is the regularization parameter.
-This optimization is well-known for maximizing a lower bound on the mutual information between the generated image and the fidelity, conditioned on the reference image and text prompt~\cite{infonce, mimax, infopo}, and is thus theoretically grounded in enhancing subject fidelity.
-By leveraging the equivalence between minimizing the KL divergence (i.e., maximizing data likelihood) and the diffusion loss as its surrogate~\cite{flowmatching, theoreticalklflow}, the above objective can be approximated by the following SFO objective formulation:
+By leveraging the equivalence between minimizing the KL divergence (i.e., maximizing data likelihood) and the diffusion loss as its surrogate~\citep{flowmatching, theoreticalklflow}, the above objective can be approximated by the following SFO objective formulation: